 When you drink coffee, you raise the level of acidity in your stomach.
 That's often a good thing as an increased acid level helps with the digestion of food.
 Problems can arise when you drink too much coffee on an empty stomach.
 The overly acidic gastric juices can irritate the lining of the gut and cause heartburn.

-you to store more fat
+Too much coffee could cause you to store more fat.

-According to a study published in 2005 in "Psychosomatic Medicine," caffeine can increase levels of cortisol, a stress hormone, in stressed individuals.
+According to a 2005 study published in Psychosomatic Medicine, caffeine can increase levels of cortisol, a stress hormone, in stressed individuals.
 Chronically high levels can trigger excess fat storage, which can lead to obesity.

-French Pressers could be increasing their bad cholesterol.
-A 2007 study from Baylor College of Medicine demonstrated that that ingesting the structurally similar molecules cafestol, and kahweol (both of which are found only in coffee beans) can lead to significant increases in LDL levels in humans.
+French Presses could be increasing their bad cholesterol.
+A 2007 study from Baylor College of Medicine demonstrated that ingesting the structurally similar molecules cafestol and kahweol (both of which are found only in coffee beans) can lead to significant increases in LDL levels in humans.
 That needn't be cause for concern if you drink your java via a method that employs a paper filter as it can bind cafestol and kahweol in the course of brewing.
 That means that only a tiny fraction of these cholesterol-upping molecules never make it to your morning cup and into you.
 If you have high-cholesterol and use a French press, you may want to think about your brewing method.

 It's often associated with the jitters so the idea that your coffee habit could be a salve to your daily worries and preoccupations may seem counterintuitive.
 However, coffee actually stimulates the release of dopamine.
 This feel-good chemical elicits feelings of contentment.
 Is it any wonder that this stuff is free in most offices?

-slow your heart rate
+A little coffee may slow your heart rate.

 Drink some coffee and your blood pressure may rise a little.
 Your heart reacts to this drop in pressure by slowing slightly.
 However, if you keep drinking beyond a cup or so, the heart is likely to accelerate.

 If you end up needing to spend the night in a haunted house, you may want to bring a beverage other than coffee.
-A study conducted at Durham University in 2009 found that people who consumed at least 315 mg of caffeine (about three cups of brewed coffee) a day were three times more likely to hallucinate than people who drank less than that amount.
+A study conducted at Durham University in 2009 found that people who consumed at least 315 milligrams of caffeine (about three cups of brewed coffee) a day were three times more likely to hallucinate than people who drank less than that amount.
 Seeing things, hearing voices, and sensing the presence of ghosts were among the experiences reported by test participants.
 Spooky.

 Just 20 minutes after drinking a cup of coffee, you'll begin to feel it's stimulating effects.
 You can expect to experience a greater degree of alertness and be able to concentrate better on tasks.

-According to a study published in the journal Gut: “The speed at which the response [peristalsis — wave-like muscle contractions in your gastrointestinal tract] occurs suggests an indirect action on the colon as it seems unlikely that coffee would reach the colon in this time either via the intestinal lumen or the blood stream.
-We suspect that coffee may induce a "gastrocolonic response" by acting on epithelial receptors in the stomach or small bowel.
+According to a study published in the journal Gut, "The speed at which the response [peristalsis, wave-like muscle contractions in your gastrointestinal tract] occurs suggests an indirect action on the colon as it seems unlikely that coffee would reach the colon in this time either via the intestinal lumen or the bloodstream.
+We suspect that coffee may induce a 'gastrocolonic response' by acting on epithelial receptors in the stomach or small bowel.
 Such a mechanism could be mediated by neural mechanisms or by gastrointestinal hormones.
 Coffee has been shown to promote the release of Gastrin, which can increase colonic spike and motor activity."

 Coffee is best known for its ability to give drinkers some get up and go, but after three hours that borrowed energy has got up and gone.
 To keep the buzz going, you'll need to drink more coffee.
 This tactic could eventually be a problem because drinking coffee too late in the day can disrupt the production of melatonin, the body's primary sleep hormone.

 Even if you aren't a regular coffee-drinker, caffeine can help speed pain relief.
 According to WebMD, not only can caffeine can make pain relievers 40% more effective in treating headaches, but it also speeds the body's reaction to the medications.
 That being the case, it shouldn't be surprising that many OTC headache medications also contain caffeine.

 The researchers found that study participants (both smokers and nonsmokers) who drank at least one cup of coffee a day had up to a 36 percent lower rate of suicide—and this wasn't the first group of researchers to make this discovery.
 Several other studies have hinted at an inverse association, too.
 Even so, it's not yet clear if there's something in the drink to thank or if coffee drinkers just happen to share common lifestyle factors (like higher rates of employment) that are often associated with a lower risk of suicide.
-One theory is that the caffeine could be a contributing factor, which makes a lot of sense.
+One theory is that caffeine could be a contributing factor, which makes a lot of sense.
 Caffeine was shown to reduce the loss of dopamine (AKA the happiness hormone), according to the report.

 The good news keeps on coming!
 Coffee drinkers were also found to be between 9 and 37 percent less likely to die of neurological diseases like Parkinson's and dementia.
-Though the reason for this is not yet fully understood, one theory is that the coffee's caffeine could be a contributing factor.
+Though the reason for this is not yet fully understood, one theory is that coffee's caffeine could be a contributing factor.

 The average metabolic rate of people who drank caffeinated coffee was 16 percent higher than that of those who drank decaf, according to a study published in the journal Physiology & Behavior.
 A cup of black coffee is a good choice for a pre-workout beverage, too: Researchers found that cyclists who took a caffeine supplement were able to ride about a mile farther than those who took a placebo.
-Make yours a venti and skip the sweeteners.
+Make yours a Venti and skip the sweeteners.

-But don't over do it.
+But don't overdo it.
 Have a few cups of coffee for a metabolism boost, but if you're never seen without a mug at your lips, that could work against you, says nutritionist Amy Shapiro.
 Caffeine is a natural appetite suppressant.
 If you're constantly consuming it, you may not eat much—or realize how hungry you are—until you get home for dinner.
 "Not eating enough throughout the day can make your metabolism sluggish," she says.
 "By the time you eat dinner, instead of immediately using that food for energy, your body is aggressively storing it as fat, just in case it will be deprived again."

 Microbiologists at the University of Valencia in Spain took samples from the drip trays of nine Nespresso machines.
 They found that between 35 and 67 different bacteria genera hanging out in the trays' leftover coffee.
-A CBS investigation one-cup makers had staphylococcus, streptococcus, bacillus cereus, and e-Coli.
+A CBS investigation one-cup makers had staphylococcus, streptococcus, bacillus cereus, and E. coli.
 The bad news is that it's hard to avoid these mini-menaces, even if you don't use a one-cup maker.
 Coffee mugs are often contaminated, too.
 "In our studies, half had fecal bacteria in them," microbiologist Dr. Charles Gerba told Fox News in 2013.
 Ew.

-could alter your brain
+Just smelling coffee could alter your brain.

 "Regular caffeine consumption leads to physical dependence on caffeine, which manifests as withdrawal symptoms when a caffeine user abruptly stops using caffeine," says Laura M. Juliano, director of Behavioral Pharmacology and Health Promotion at American University, Washington, DC.
 "A diffuse throbbing headache is a hallmark feature of caffeine withdrawal.
 The reason for this is that one of the pharmacological effects of caffeine is a constriction of blood vessels in the brain."

-"There are certain headaches, called hypnic headaches, that can be prevented with caffeine," says Dr. Kathleen Digre, fellow of the American Academy of Neurology and director of Headache and Neuro-ophthalmology Division at the University of Utah in Salt Lake/ Hypnic headaches are a rare headache seen in elderly individuals that starts after they fall asleep.
+"There are certain headaches, called hypnic headaches, that can be prevented with caffeine," says Dr. Kathleen Digre, fellow of the American Academy of Neurology and director of Headache and Neuro-ophthalmology Division at the University of Utah in Salt Lake.
+"Hypnic headaches are a rare headache seen in elderly individuals that start after they fall asleep.
 Drinking a bit of coffee before you go to sleep can prevent hypnic headaches.
-Caffeine is also used in post-lumbar puncture headaches [which can occur after a person undergoes a spinal tap]."
+Caffeine is also used in post-lumbar puncture headaches (which can occur after a person undergoes a spinal tap]."
 Have even more sweet dreams and see slim-down success with these 20 Ways to Lose Weight in Your Sleep!

-A new study from the London-based World Cancer Research Fund International (WCRF) suggests that regular coffee consumption could reduce the risk of liver cancer among people who, booze to excess on the reg.
+A new study from the London-based World Cancer Research Fund International (WCRF) suggests that regular coffee consumption could reduce the risk of liver cancer among people who booze to excess on the reg.